 FAQs

 Q2.
 How many acupuncture sessions are typically needed for cough relief?
-Most practitioners recommend 5-10 acupuncture sessions over several weeks for chronic cough treatment.
-The exact number depends on the severity and complexity of your condition, as well as your body’s response to the treatment.
+Most people need 5-10 sessions over several weeks for chronic cough.
+The exact number depends on how severe and complex your case is, and how your body responds to treatment.
+We'll adjust the plan as we go.

 Q3.
 Are there any side effects of acupuncture for cough treatment?
-Acupuncture is generally safe when performed by qualified professionals.
-Common minor side effects may include temporary soreness or slight bruising at needle sites.
-Serious complications are extremely rare, especially when sterile, single-use needles are used.
+Acupuncture is very safe in trained hands.
+The most common side effects are minor: a bit of soreness or a small bruise where a needle went in.
+Serious problems are extremely rare, especially with sterile, single-use needles.

 Q4.
 Can acupressure be used at home to complement professional acupuncture treatments?
-Yes, certain acupressure points can be stimulated at home between professional treatments.
-For example, LU7 on the wrist can be pressed firmly for 1-2 minutes several times daily to help relieve cough symptoms and strengthen the body’s defensive Qi.
+Absolutely.
+Several of these points respond well to acupressure between sessions.
+LU7 on the wrist is a great one to start with: press firmly for 1-2 minutes, a few times a day, to help calm the cough and support your defensive Qi.